futurice/cv-generator/issue_template.md

 # NOTE: this repository is public!
-No confidential information, included in screenshots allowed.
+No confidential information (not even in screenshots) allowed.